WitchFreya/gulp-your-mud/README.md

 - Install Yeoman Generator if you do not currently have it installed: ``npm i -g yeoman-generator``.
 - Clone this repository.
 - Run ``npm link`` inside of the new repository.
+- cd to wherever you want the parent directory of your repository (e.g. your Documents folder).
 - Create a new project: ``yo gulp-your-mud``.
 - Configure.
 - Start watching! ``npm run gulp``